julien-michot/tinyopt/README.md

 # Tinyopt

-`Tinyopt` is a minimalist, header-only c++ software component with a modwern interface.
+Tired of wrestling with optimization problems that are just a little too big for a napkin sketch?
-It is designed for the efficient resolution of optimization challenges.
-Specifically, it designed to be fast for small-scale, dense non-linear least squares problems, which are prevalent in various scientific and engineering applications.
+`Tinyopt`, the header-only C++ hero, swoops in to save the day!
+It's like a tiny, caffeinated mathematician living in your project, ready to efficiently tackle those small-to-large optimization beasties, including unconstrained and non-linear least squares puzzles.
-We'll eventually support larger, sparse systems at some point in time and/or space.
+Perfect for when your science or engineering project is about to implode from too much math.

-At its core, Tinyopt is a collection of iterative solvers including Levenberg-Marquardt algorithm, a well-established iterative technique, to navigate the complex landscape of non-linear optimization.
+Tinyopt supports both dense and sparse systems and contains a collection of iterative solvers including Gradient Descent, Newton and Levenberg-Marquardt algorithms, to navigate the complex landscape of non-linear optimization.

-Furthermore, to facilitate the computation of derivatives, a crucial aspect of optimization, `tinyopt` seamlessly integrates the automatic differentiation capabilities provided by [Ceres-solver's Jet](https://github.com/ceres-solver/ceres-solver).
-This integration empowers users to effortlessly compute accurate gradients, thereby streamlining the optimization process and enhancing the overall precision of the solutions obtained.
+Furthermore, to facilitate the computation of derivatives, a crucial aspect of optimization, `tinyopt` seamlessly integrates the automatic differentiation capabilities which empowers users to effortlessly compute accurate gradients.

 # Installation